MICHIGAN SPEECH-LANGUAGE-HEARING ASSOCIATION

 - The Student Affairs Committee shall consist of the Student Affairs Committee Chair and other appointed members.
 A majority of the committee shall be comprised of students in training.
 The Student Affairs Committee Chair reports to the Vice-President of Membership.

-- The Ethics Committee shall consist of the Ethics Committee Chair and other appointed members.
-The Ethics Committee Chair reports to the Past-President.
+- The Audiology Committee shall consist of the Audiology Committee Chair and other appointed members.
+A majority of the committee must consist of members who are audiologists.
+The Audiology Committee Chair reports to the Vice President of Audiology.

-- Members-at-Large shall be six (6) persons appointed by the President, representing the NE, SE, NW, SW, and UP regions of the state.
+- Members-at-Large shall be six (6) persons appointed by the President, representing the Northeast Michigan, Northwest Michigan, Southeast Michigan, Southwest Michigan, Upper Peninsula, and Students of the state.

 - Members-at-Large shall be voting members of the Advisory Assembly.

 Members are appointed to the Advisory Assembly by the President after consultation with the appropriate committee chair.
-All members of the Advisory Council must be Professional members of MSHA who are in good standing.
-A member in good standing must meet the membership criteria for the level of membership for which he/she applied, and must be current in payment of dues.
-A standing committee chair may invite additional participants who are not MSHA members to join a standing committee on an ad hoc basis.
+All members of the Advisory Assembly must be Professional members of MSHA who are in good standing.
+A member in good standing must meet the membership criteria for the level of membership for which the individual applied, and must be current in payment of dues.
+A standing committee chair may invite additional participants who are not members of the Association to join a standing committee on an ad hoc basis.
 Such appointees do not have the rights and responsibilities of membership, and may not vote.

 - In addition to Ad Hoc committees, convened to address short-term and specific issues, the Executive Board may establish specific working committees, such as a Nominations Committee or an Honors Committee.
 The Nominations Committee Chair is the President-Elect or delegated individual and the committee charge is to develop a slate of nominees for election of Executive Board Members.
-The Honors Committee is convened by the Vice-President of Professional Practice, with a committee charge of identifying and recommending individuals for MSHA’s Honors of the Association or Distinguished Service Award.
+The Honors Committee is convened by the Past-President, with a committee charge of identifying and recommending individuals for MSHA Honors of the Association and MSHA Distinguished Service Award.

 There shall be an annual meeting of the Membership of the Association in order to conduct the business of the Association, sponsor educational workshops or conferences, and to further the programs of the Association.
-Additional meetings may also be scheduled by the Association.
+The Annual Meeting may be canceled by order of the Federal, State, and/or Local Government should a health disaster, natural disaster, or any other “act of God” occur.
+This cancellation must be unanimous among Executive Board members in attendance at an Executive Board meeting, and should only be considered after consultation with the Federal, State, and/or Local Governments.
+Additional meetings may also be scheduled by the Association].

 The annual meeting of the membership of the Association and meetings of the Executive Board shall be conducted in accordance with Robert's Rules of Order.